Republican Kelly Loeffler Slammed For Tweeting WWE Video Made To Look Like Donald Trump Beating Up Coronavirus

-Georgia Republican Kelly Loeffler is coming under fire after tweeting a video from Donald Trump’s appearance in the WWE that was made to look as if the president were beating up the coronavirus.
+Georgia Republican Kelly Loeffler is coming under fire after tweeting a video from Donald Trump’s appearance in WWE that was made to look as if the president were beating up the coronavirus.

 The GOP senator shared the video late on Monday afternoon, just hours before the president was reportedly set to leave Walter Reed National Military Medical Center to return to the White House after spending days in the hospital.
 Trump was hospitalized after announcing that both he and his wife contracted the deadly virus, but doctors said his condition had improved to the point that he could return to the White House, where he is expected to continue treatment.

-Loeffler took to Twitter to celebrate his apparent recovery, sharing a message that the coronavirus “stood NO chance” against the president as the clip showed Trump beating up a person with an image of the virus superimposed over their head.
+Loeffler took to Twitter to celebrate his apparent recovery, sharing a message that the coronavirus “stood NO chance” against the president as the clip showed Trump beating up WWE chairman Vince McMahon, who had an image of the virus superimposed over his head.
 Many attacked the message, saying it was insensitive to those who have lost loved ones to COVID-19.

 Many critics said that the video trivialized the virus and was insulting to those who struggled or died after contracting it.